-- Don’t forget to carry your pair of binoculars if you own.
+- Don’t forget to carry your pair of binoculars if you own them.
 It’s okay if you don’t.

-- Get your camera ready with zoom/macro lens.
+- Get your camera ready with a zoom/macro lens.

-- Carry an umbrella if there are chances of rains.
+- Carry an umbrella if there are chances of rain.

 - If you want to see birds from close, do not make any noise; avoid talking.